Rankings & Reviews

 “This education gap is a problem not only for the teenagers on the wrong end of it.
 It’s a problem for the American economy.
 The economic differences between college graduates and everyone else have reached record levels.”

 In the New York Times' most recent ranking of the nation's “Most Economically Diverse Top Colleges,” which measures efforts to enroll lower-income students, Denison is ranked 11th among all top colleges in the country, tied with Columbia, and just ahead of Stanford, Brown and Williams.
-This high ranking by the Times reflects Denison’s earnest and persistent efforts to recruit, enroll, and retain the kind of talented students who have traditionally excelled in secondary school, but have not gone on to top colleges because of financial obstacles.
+This high ranking by the Times reflects Denison’s earnest and persistent efforts to recruit, enroll, and retain the kind of talented students who have traditionally excelled in secondary school but have not gone on to top colleges because of financial obstacles.
 Denison’s dedication to these individuals is supported by a high percentage of students who receive Pell Grants, which are awarded to families with lower incomes.
 Denison’s substantial and well-managed endowment allows the college to support these economically disadvantaged students even further.
 The net price for these students is among the very lowest nationwide, and their graduation rate is among the highest.

 “Money ranks Denison fifth among the nation’s top private colleges in financial aid for the best and brightest students.”

-Denison is perennially listed among the leaders in Money’s ranking of its “Best Colleges for Your Money.”
+Denison is listed perennially among the leaders in Money’s ranking of its “Best Colleges for Your Money.”
 Denison’s strength in measures of educational quality, affordability, and alumni earnings, as well its superior retention and graduations rates, earn it consistently high marks from Money.
 The ranking also considers colleges’ endowments and financial ratings, which is another area where Denison stands out from the crowd.
 A unique “value added” score considers how well graduates fare compared to what would be expected given their economic and academic backgrounds — another area where Denison shines.
 Among other factors where Denison earns distinction are its generous merit aid, low parent and student borrowing, and minimal tuition increases.
 In addition, on its list of “The 25 Best Private Colleges for Merit Aid,” Money ranks Denison fifth among the nation’s top private colleges in awarding financial aid for the best and brightest students.
 The list includes the leading colleges “where smart students can earn the most financial assistance.”

 “If you combine the information in U.S. News Best Colleges with college visits, interviews and your own intuition, our rankings can be a powerful tool in your quest for the right college.”

-Possibly the best known magazine that engages in the college rankings game, U.S. News and World Report, consistently places Denison in the top tier of its Best National Liberal Arts Colleges list.
+Possibly the best-known magazine that engages in the college rankings game, U.S. News and World Report, consistently places Denison in the top tier of its Best National Liberal Arts Colleges list.
 U.S. News claims to put high value on retention rates, average class size and financial resources — all areas in which Denison excels.
 The signature of the U.S. News rankings is its “reputation index,” an assessment of one school’s academic status as rated by senior administrators from other schools, and Denison’s academic reputation is another major factor that strengthens its position as national leader in the overall U.S. News rankings.
 In addition, important measures such as the quality of professors, selectivity for admission, and total financial resources give Denison a big boost among the elite schools in the U.S. News Best Colleges list.

 More recently, U.S. News has ranked the nation’s top colleges on how successful they are at graduating their low-income students compared with their overall student bodies.
 On this important list, Denison again rises to the top and is called an “overperformer” by the study.
-This indicates that Denison is actually graduating its students from economically disadvantaged settings at a rate even higher than its exceptional overall graduation rate.
+This indicates that Denison actually is graduating its students from economically disadvantaged settings at a rate even higher than its exceptional overall graduation rate.
 Denison prides itself in being accessible and affordable to high-achieving students from all backgrounds, and equal attention is given to supporting their academic journey, regardless of means.

 “Denison has signed the Presidents’ Climate Commitment, awarded grants to student sustainability projects, and made efforts to reduce dining hall waste.”

 In its latest College Sustainability Report Card, the Sustainable Endowments Institute has commended Denison as not only a school that’s already employing cutting-edge sustainability strategies, but also one that is serious about striving to further improve its efforts in this realm.
 Denison gets A’s in six of nine discrete categories of green practices, those being administration; climate change and energy; food and recycling; student involvement; and investment priorities.
 In addition, Denison earned B’s in the report’s green building and transportation categories.
 Student groups earn particular kudos, having “worked on initiatives such as a bike-sharing program, clothing swap events, and an on-campus garden.”
-The report also notes, “To reduce energy use, the university has taken a variety of measures, including installing energy management systems in 81 percent of buildings and steam line insulation in all buildings.
+The report also notes, “To reduce energy use the university has taken a variety of measures, including installing energy management systems in 81 percent of buildings and steam line insulation in all buildings.
 Timers and motion sensors for temperature control and electric metering are utilized in nearly all buildings.”

 “We are so privileged to be surrounded by scholars who are passionate about teaching and learning what they love.”

-The Princeton Review bases its ratings of America’s “Best Colleges” on institutional data and on extensive on-campus interviews with students, presidents, deans and staff.
+The Princeton Review bases its ratings of America’s “Best Colleges” on institutional data and extensive on-campus interviews with students, presidents, deans and staff.
 The publication gives Denison high marks for its academics, the quality of student life and its selectivity.
 The guide notes Denison students “are involved in community service, student government, varsity and intramural sports, honor societies and social groups.
 Denisonians develop leadership skills through some 180 student-run organizations.”
 About the faculty, its states, “The faculty, who are brilliant scholars, teachers and mentors, thrive on collaboration with their students through joint research, small seminars and lively discussions in and outside the classroom.”
 Another distinction describes Denison’s Knowlton Center for Career Exploration, which it says “helps to prepare students for a wide range of careers and advanced study following graduation.
-In addition, the college’s acclaimed internship program and its impressive alumni network allow students to choose from hundreds internship opportunities in real-world settings.”
+In addition, the college’s acclaimed internship program and its impressive alumni network allow students to choose from hundreds of internship opportunities in real-world settings.”

 “Students say that the environment is more collaborative than competitive, and the key to success is effective time management.”